opencog/atomspace-cog/README.md

 they are pounding the server with large datasets.

 This is a "stable" version.
 There are no known bugs at this time.
-It is being used in "production" environments, successfully transfering gigabytes of data around.
+It is being used in "production" environments, successfully transferring gigabytes of data around.

 There is one missing feature, but no one uses it (yet): support for